Officers & Staff

 - Senior Engagement Editor: Amanda Zamora

-- Senior Reporters: Jesse Eisinger, Jeff Gerth, T. Christian Miller, Charles Ornstein, Sebastian Rotella and Tracy Weber
+- Senior Reporters: Julia Angwin, Jesse Eisinger, Jeff Gerth, T. Christian Miller, Charles Ornstein and Sebastian Rotella

-- Reporters: Marshall Allen, Kim Barker, Lois Beckett, Jake Bernstein, Justin Elliott, Michael Grabell, Nikole Hannah-Jones, Paul Kiel, Abrahm Lustgarten, Olga Pierce, Joaquin Sapien, A.C.
+- Reporters: Marshall Allen, Kim Barker, Lois Beckett, Jake Bernstein, Justin Elliott, David Epstein, Michael Grabell, Nikole Hannah-Jones, Paul Kiel, Abrahm Lustgarten, Nina Martin, Megan McCloskey, Joaquin Sapien, A.C.
 Thompson and Marian Wang

 - Director of Research: Liz Day

 - Deputy Editor of News Applications: Krista Kjellman Schmidt